kiriphorito/COMP3096---MARL/README.md

 ```

 You will also need tensorflow.
 Tensorflow GPU only works with nVidia graphics due to implementation around CUDA cores.
-CURRENTLY TRYING TO FIUGRE OUT HOW TO GET TENSORFLOW-GPU TO WORK.
 ```shell
 $ pip3 install tensorflow
 $ pip3 install tensorflow-gpu